edwardzhanged/mysql-anywhere-syncer/README.md

 ## Features

 * Real-time Sync: MySQL-Anywhere-Syncer captures changes in the MySQL database in real-time and syncs them to the target database.
+* Configure real-time updates: The application can reload the configuration in response to changes in the configuration file without the need for a restart.
 * Broad Compatibility: It can sync changes to any other database, providing a versatile solution for various database platforms.
 (Developing, support MongoDb only)
 * Efficient and Reliable: It ensures data consistency and integrity during the synchronization process.